ErikHen/PictureRenderer/README.md

 If you are unfamiliar with the details of the Picture element i highly recommed reading [this](https://webdesign.tutsplus.com/tutorials/quick-tip-how-to-use-html5-picture-for-responsive-images--cms-21015) and/or [this](https://www.smashingmagazine.com/2014/05/responsive-images-done-right-guide-picture-srcset/).

-Picture Renderer is used together with [SixLabors/ImageSharp.Web](https://github.com/SixLabors/ImageSharp.Web) to create the different image versions (support for other image processors may be added in the future).
+Picture Renderer currently works together with [SixLabors/ImageSharp.Web](https://github.com/SixLabors/ImageSharp.Web), [Storyblok's Image service](https://www.storyblok.com/docs/image-service), and [Cloudflare image resizing](https://developers.cloudflare.com/images/image-resizing/) (other image processors can be added on request).

 ## Why should you use this?
 You want the images on your web site to be as optimized as possible.
 For example, having the most optimal image for any screen size and device type,